achuchulev/terraform-aws-client-vpn-endpoint/README.md

-# Sample terraform code to create Client VPN Endpoint on AWS
+# Terraform module to create Client VPN Endpoint on AWS

 ## Prerequisites